ngompejason/21-terminal/README.md

 ```bash
 ./install_02.sh
 ```
-**For any issue or complain use the Issues to let's me know, i will be happy to work with**
+**I'm still a noob when it comes to shell scripts, so if you have any issues, better way of __doing__ things, or complaints, use the Issues tab and let me know.
+I will be happy to work on it with you.**